tinatn29/Yb-slowing/README.md

 These files define a class `MCSolver`, which contains functions to numerically solve the Master Equation for the density matrix and the stimulated force, and functions to run Monte Carlo simulations with parallel computing.
 - `SSMCSolver_BCF.py` Bichromatic force (BCF)  from overlapping CW beams
 - `SSMCSolver_square.py` Polychromatic force (PCF) from square-wave AM light

 ### Dependencies
 - `RandomInitialize.py` defines functions to sample atoms' starting velocities (effusion distribution) and positions (uniform).

 ### Main simulation files
 - `RunMC_local_BCF.py` Use this to test run on your local computer to make sure all files are ready.
 The following files run Monte Carlo simulations from input_files.
 - `RunMC_allinput_BCF_chirp.py` runs the simulation with pre-set v,r,t inputs.

+### Bash scripts for job submission (via Python)
-To run Monte Carlo simulations on the Sherlock cluster, create a bash submission script or a python submission script (see examples in the folder submission_files) and run them on the Sherlock cluster to submit jobs to the server.
+To submit simulations jobs on the Sherlock cluster, you need to first create a bash (.sh) script that specifies computing resources.
+To easily vary simulation parameters and submit multiple jobs at once, I find it easier to run a Python script on Sherlock (see examples in the folder submission_files).

+For example, running `./submission_files/submit_single_BCF_chirp.py` with appropriate arguments will create a bash file (.sh) and other text files (.txt) that contain printed program outputs and error messages in your Sherlock directory.
 See [SHERLOCK-GUIDE.md](SHERLOCK-GUIDE.md) for details.
-- `submit_BCF_chirp_single.py`
-- `submit_BCF_chirp_batch.py`

 ## Software and Libraries
 - Python 3.6